Linkvalue/majora-ansible-vagrant/README.md

 Vagrant implementation of [LinkValue/majora-ansible-playbook](https://github.com/LinkValue/majora-ansible-playbook).

-This Vagrant boilerplate also shows how to add other roles in `ansible/galaxy-additionals.yml` in order to fulfill majora-ansible-playbook dependencies (such as `ruby`).
+This Vagrant boilerplate also shows how to add other Ansible roles in `ansible/galaxy-additionals.yml` in order to fulfill majora-ansible-playbook dependencies (such as `ruby`).